 Rustler Park is a wildflower-carpeted meadow high in the Chiricahuas.
 Around the turn of the century, rustlers concealed stolen stock there while altered brands healed and pursuit cooled.
 Today, the meadow provides a cool mountain respite from the deserts below.
 Rimmed with Douglas-fir and ponderosa pine, the meadow is sprinkled with seasonal wildflowers.

-Campsites at Rustler Park are scattered in the shade of tall trees along access roads that have been purposefully kept out of the meadow to avoid damaging fragile plants and soils.
+Campsites at Rustler Park were scattered in the shade of tall trees along access roads that have been purposefully kept out of the meadow to avoid damaging fragile plants and soils.
+Since the Horseshoe II fire in 2011, the campground has been rebuilt and the campsites now have canopies to give visitors shade.

 Rustler Park is an excellent place to pursue birdwatching.
 Larger animals, including black bear, are frequently spotted here, too.
 Trails lead from the campground into the Chiricahua Wilderness and to other places of interest.